-Will insurance cover a 20 year-old roof?
+Will homeowners insurance cover a 20-year-old roof?

 Insurance companies are wary of homes with older roofs due to the risk they present.
-That makes it more difficult to get insurance for a home with an old roof, and in some cases insurers may nonrenew policies on home with aging roofs.
+That makes it more difficult to get insurance for a home with an old roof, and in some cases, insurers may nonrenew policies on homes with aging roofs.
 But, if you have had your insurance policy in force for a while and the company has continued to renew your policy even as the roof hits 20 years old, it will be covered.

 Some insurers refuse to renew existing homeowner insurance policies on houses with roofs older than 20 years unless they pass an inspection.
 Insurers won’t renew a policy that fails inspection without a roof replacement.